-Everyone knows that you cannot be too heavy for your horse and that you as a rider must also be fit and flexible.
-Without talking everyone into an anorexia, we would like to talk about how heavy is too heavy?
-As always we will dive into the science instead of just shouting out opinions.
-We also look into Icelanders, Paco Fino’s and the Tennessee Walking Horses.
+Everyone knows that riders must not be too heavy for the horse they are riding, and that as a rider must also be fit and supple.
+In this feature, we discuss how heavy is too heavy?
+As always, we will dive into the science behind this.
+We also look into specific horse breeds, including Norwegian Fjord , Paco Finos and the Tennessee Walking Horse.
 Can they really carry heavier people?

-Horses show signs of backpain after being ridden by riders exceeding 20% of the horse’s body weight.
+Horses show signs of backpain after being ridden by riders, who exceed 20% of the horse’s body weight.

 The coordination of the horses movements is influenced if the rider equals 30% of the horses weight.